hueykwik/enron/final_project/writeup.md

 # Validation
 Validation is about testing whether or not our machine learning algorithm will generalize well, i.e. will work on data we have not yet seen.
 If we don’t do this well, we may end up with an algorithm that overfits to our training data and doesn’t actually predict well on new data.

 The way I validated my analysis was by using the `tester.py` script, which does 1000-fold cross validation.
+We use StratifiedShfufleSplit to make sure that each test set has the same ratio of non-POI:POI that we see in the original data.

 # Evaluation Metrics
 The average performance of my classifier: